Motorway Services Online

 Even More Confusion

 When Cambridge services opened, blue signs were mistakenly used, instead of the correct (at the time) green signs.
-The incorrect signage implies that Cambridge is a motorway service area, when there is no motorway for it to serve.
-Some listings have referred to it as being at the end of the M11.
+The incorrect signage implied that Cambridge was a motorway service area, when there was no motorway for it to serve.
+Some listings referred to it being at the end of the M11.

-In 2016, work started on a new project to upgrade the A14, utilising the protected empty zone.
+Work started on a new project to upgrade the A14, utilising the protected empty zone, in 2016.
 The new road has a larger junction at Swavesey, marginally increasing the journey time between the road and the service area.
 In 2018, it was announced that Highways England intended to open the new road as a motorway.
 Cambridge committed to meeting the standards required of an MSA, and blue motorway signs for "Cambridge services" were drawn up.

-The plan to open the upgraded road as a motorway was dropped in October 2019, meaning Cambridge services can continue as it has done as a regular A-road service area.
+The plan to open the upgraded road as a motorway was dropped in October 2019, meaning Cambridge services would continue as it had as a regular A-road service area.

-Despite that, in April 2020 Cambridge managed to be the only A-road service area included on Highways England's short-lived list of motorway service areas.
+Despite that, in April 2020 Cambridge managed to be the only A-road service area included on Highways England's short-lived live updates on motorway service areas.
 It seems Cambridge's efforts to sneak itself into the motorway classification are never going to end.

 Alternatives